 Blogger – Ease of Use

 Blogger is a simple blogging platform that allows you to establish a blog in a matter of minutes.
-You’ll need a Google account to get started.
+But, of course, you’ll need a Google account to get started.

 Navigate to the Blogger website and sign in with your Google account.
 Then, select the ‘Create New Blog’ option.
 Following that, you may choose your display name.
 Then, come up with a blog title, URL, and theme.

 Once you’ve completed that, your blog will be created.
 Following that, you may adjust blog settings.
-You may change the look of your blog and add new entries.
+For example, you may change the look of your blog and add new entries.

 The installation procedure is straightforward.
 It is far more challenging to modify your theme.
 In Blogger, you may alter the look of your blog.
 HTML knowledge is required.